 The captain of the 1965 Southern Connecticut State University football team (graduated in '66), Ciotti earned All-New England and All-Eastern League honors as a center/linebacker.
 He was inducted into the SCSU Athletics Hall of Fame in 1998.

 His son, Mike '90, was a center for the 1989 Ivy Champion Bulldogs.
 Ciotti and his wife, Barbara, reside in Madison.
 They also have three daughters, Susan, Deanna, and Cathryn and 12 grandchildren.

-Rick Flanders, who coached his 16th season at Yale in 2012, returned last fall to the job of defensive coordinator, a position he held under former Yale mentor Jack Siedlecki for 12 seasons.
-He was promoted to associate head coach in 2007, has been on the staffs of the last three Yale head coaches and has 22 years of experience coaching in the Ancient Eight.
+Rick Flanders, who coached his 18th season at Yale in 2014, returned in 2012 to the job of defensive coordinator, a position he held under former Yale mentor Jack Siedlecki for 12 seasons.
+He was promoted to associate head coach in 2007, has been on the staffs of the last three Yale head coaches and has 24 years of experience coaching in the Ancient Eight.

 Flanders has handled defensive backs and linebackers during his Yale tenure.
 Under his watch, Yale was ranked No. 1 in the FCS in scoring defense in 2007 and 2008.

 He came to Yale from the University of Pennsylvania, where he was secondary coach for five seasons (1992 to 1996), including Ivy titles in 1993 and 1994.
 Flanders' defensive backs helped the Penn defense rank nationally in both seasons, including No. 1 in pass efficiency defense for 1994.

 Before heading to Philadelphia, Flanders was head coach of the undefeated 1991 Dean (Mass.)
 Junior College team and was the linebacker and special teams coach at Lafayette from 1987 to 1990.